 Safety should always be your top priority when beginning any new workout routine.

-Check your resistance bands for signs of wear and tear before every workout.
+Before every workout, check your resistance bands for signs of wear and tear.
 If you notice any fraying or damage, it's time to replace them.
 It's also essential to ensure your resistance bands are securely connected to whatever you use as an anchor.

 Please give them a tug before you start your workout to ensure they won't come loose and cause injury.
 This can be very painful!